List of Samurai Pizza Cats characters: Villains

-Jerry Atric and Big Cheese's personal army of henchmen, these crows are led by Bad Bird.
+Jerry Atric and Big Cheese's personal army of henchmen, these crow tengu are led by Bad Bird.
 There are both males and females in the group.
 They are often the first to face the Pizza Cats in battle, and, with a few exceptions, are defeated easily because of their lack of training.
 When they are not doing any evil schemes for Seymour, they serve as his bodyguards, chauffeurs, deliverymen, machine builders, laundromats, housekeepers, maids, babysitters, errand boys/girls, and other odd jobs.